Spicy Squash Soup (or any Winter Squash like Carnival, Butternut, Kabocha, Red Kuri)

 • 1 yellow onion diced

-• toasted pine nuts or pepitas, sour cream or crème fraîche, fried sage leaves
+Garnish ideas: toasted pine nuts or pepitas (or maple pepitas!), sour cream or crème fraîche, fried sage leaves, freshly grated nutmeg, freshly ground black pepper

 Instructions

-4. Purée the soup using a blender (hand-held immersion type or regular—if you use a regular blender, be careful and do it in batches so you don't blow the top!)
-Garnish as you like and enjoy!
+3. Purée the soup using a blender.
+(If you use a regular blender rather than an immersion blender, be careful and do it in batches so you don’t blow the top!)
+Garnish with Maple Pepitas, crème fraîche, black pepper, and nutmeg.

 Recipe Notes / Tips